Imagining the Unseen: Generative Location Modeling for Object Placement: Introduction

-To overcome these challenges, we approach the problem from a generative perspective, as training a generative model only requires \textit{samples} from the target distribution.
-Specifically, we represent the input image and the object class as a sequence of tokens and use an autoregressive transformer model~\citep{transformers, gpt2} to iteratively decode bounding box coordinates of plausible object locations.
-Furthermore, we can fully leverage any additional negatively labeled locations by treating pairs of positive and negative labels as a preference dataset, where positive locations are preferred over negative locations.
-This strategy enables to perform direct preference optimization~\citep{dpo} on the location model, further enhancing its accuracy.
+One can make this task explicit by training a \emph{location model}.
+Training such a model poses significant challenges, as the task is inherently ambiguous and suffers from data scarcity.
+Unlike object detection, where existing objects are precisely annotated, annotations with plausible insertion locations typically lack exhaustive labels.
+Even, specialized datasets explicitly created for object placement~\citep{opa, pbi} annotate fewer than 1\% of possible insertion points, as it is impractical to exhaustively label every region in the image.
+Previous approaches have often addressed this by either treating unlabeled regions as implicitly invalid~\citep{lin2018st, tripathi2019learning, placenet} or relying on custom loss functions that heavily penalize unlabeled but potentially valid placements~\citep{fopa, topnet}.
+Such methods are often sensitive to specific annotation distributions within datasets (\eg, number of annotation per image), hindering their generalization to newly released datasets.

-We empirically observe that given a precise location of the object to be generated, off-the-shelf inpainting models outperform state-of-the-art instruction-tuned object insertion models.
-Moreover, we observe that any inaccuracy in estimating the object location can significantly degrade the image quality, highlighting the role of location modeling as the critical component of the object insertion pipeline.
-Our location model produces high-quality locations, allowing it to outperform both instruction-finetuned models in object insertion and existing location models in terms of positional accuracy.
-We further validate the effectiveness of our approach in a user study.
+In this paper, we overcome these limitations by recasting the problem from a \emph{generative} perspective.
+Generative models naturally address data sparsity by directly modeling the distribution of plausible placements, enabling effective training from sparse positive examples without requiring exhaustive annotations.
+Specifically, we encode the input image along with the intended object class into a sequence of tokens, and train an autoregressive transformer~\citep{transformers, gpt2} to iteratively generate plausible bounding-box coordinates.
+Additionally, when negative annotations (indicating unsuitable locations) are available, we incorporate these as explicit preferences, favoring positive placements over negative ones through Direct Preference Optimization~\citep{dpo}, which further improves the model's accuracy.